-- Ensure that telephone and fax numbers (with country and area code) are provided in addition to the e-mail address and the complete postal address.
+- Ensure that telephone and fax numbers (with country and area code) are provided in addition to the e-mail address and the complete postal/corresponding address.

 - A concise abstract should briefly state the purpose of the research and the main results.
 An abstract must be presented in English and separate from the article, so it must be able to stand alone.

 - An abstract summarizes one comprehensive paragraph (SHOULD NOT be very short).
 The abstract covers the major aspects of the entire paper.
 They include a) the research problem(s) you investigated, a statement of the paper’s main contribution; b) the overall purpose/aim of the study; c) major findings or trends found as a result of your analysis; d) a brief summary of your interpretations and conclusions.

 - The Abstract should reveal the value the value/contribution of the article.

 - The Abstract should preferably attract the attention of readers

 - The Abstract should be written in an active rather than passive voice.

 - The abstract SHOULD NOT contain: lengthy background information; references to other literature; using ellipticals [i.e., ending with "..."] or incomplete sentences; abbreviations, jargon, or terms that may be confusing to the reader.